SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 Alternatively, an expr is one of the infinite set of things that are grouped into an etic unit.
 ^e.g. saying a sound, writing a glyph....

-### study

-Whateveremics is the study of whatever from an emic perspective.
-^e.g. graphemics
-Whateveretics is the study of whatever from an etic perspective.
-Whateverics (my term) is the study of whatever.

-### perspective

-whateveremic/whateveric are used to refer to looking at something from the perspective of emic/etic units.

-### other levels

-An emic unit »⟮encodes⟯« one or more emic units from another emic system.
-An emic unit may be encoded by a lower emic system or by a physical medium.
-The encoding emic unit(s) is/are the higher emic unit encoding the current emic unit.
-The encoded emic unit(s) is/are the lower emic unit encoding the current emic unit.
-A higher emic system is an emic system es1 that encodes another emic system es2.
-A lower emic system is an emic system es1 that is encoded by another emic system es2.
-A higher/lower emic unit is a emic unit of a higher/lower emic system.
-The whateveremically encoded item (rare term in most cases) is the linguistic unit(s) encoded by the whatevereme.
-^e.g. graphemically encoded item

-## things
+## related things

+»⟮A linguistic item⟯« is ⟮any linguistic thing under analysis⟯.
-»⟮A linguistic unit⟯« is ⟮a generic name⟯ for ⟮an element⟯ which ⟮may form a sequence with others of its kind⟯.
+»⟮A linguistic unit⟯« is a linguistic item which may form a sequence with others of its kind.
+A linguistic unit sequence is a series of the same kind of linguistic unit with no claim as to compositionality.
-A speech linguistic unit is a linguistic unit produced in speech, Speech linguistic units are phonemes, phones, syllables, consonants, vowels.
+A speech linguistic unit is a linguistic unit produced in speech.
+Speech linguistic units are phonemes, phones, syllables, consonants, vowels.
 ^A linguistic unit may be e.g. phoneme, morpheme, phraseme, grapheme, syllable...
-»⟮A segment⟯« is ⟮＿a linguistic unit＿⟯ of which ⟮we're not sure which linguistic unit it is⟯, or ⟮for which it is irrelevant⟯.
+»⟮A segment⟯« is ⟮＿a linguistic unit＿⟯ where we want to emphasize that forming sequences is what matters, not the precise type.
-»⟮A lingueme⟯« is ⟮any whatevereme⟯ which ⟮can be independently learned and transmitted⟯.
+»⟮A lingueme⟯« is ⟮a whatevereme⟯ which ⟮can be independently learned and transmitted⟯.
-»⟮A linguistic item⟯« is ⟮any linguistic thing under analysis⟯.

-## sequences

-»⟮A string⟯« is most commonly assumed to be ⟮a string of words⟯, but may also be a synonym for ⟮sequence of any linguistic unit⟯.
+»⟮A string⟯« is a linguistic unit sequence, most commonly of words.
-»⟮A sequence of linguistic units⟯« is ⟮a series of these linguistic units⟯ with ⟮no claim as to compositionality⟯.

 ## combination